ONE Sports PowerPlay Blog

 For U.S. tax purposes, interest paid on a mortgage secured on your main home or on a second home can be tax-deductible (within certain limits).
 The loan may be a mortgage to buy the home, a second mortgage, a line of credit, or a home equity loan.

-Some of the limits imposed include the following: Life insurance: planning for the worst
+Some of the limits imposed include the following:

 No one likes to think too much about death, disability or critical illness, but the truth is that "shift happens"; things can change very quickly and not always in a good way.
 Professional athletes need to protect themselves from injury and sickness, especially during their careers, when earnings and the risk to their physical health are high.
 Also, in most cases professional athletes are the main breadwinners in the family, so by insuring themselves they are also protecting their spouses and children.
 Part of our job is to raise these matters, so we can plan for the worst, while hoping for the best.
-There are various components to Life insurance planning, and at ONE Sports + Entertainment Group we focus on Critical Illness Insurance, Permanent Life Insurance and Disability Insurance.
+There are various components to Life insurance planning, and at One Sports we focus on Critical Illness Insurance, Permanent Life Insurance and Disability Insurance.
 We will examine each of these separately, with a particular emphasis on what is right for your own individual situation.

 Family law considerations: A Prenuptial Agreement